top of page

 Milford Sound Tours - 10 Things to Be Aware Of When Choosing

-A Milford Sound tour will be a highlight of your journey to Fiordland in New Zealand.
-Rain or shine, the fjord on the West Coast of New Zealand's South Island is one of the world's must see destinations.
 A tour to Milford Sound is a common mode of transport and as many of our other articles explain - the journey is equally as beautiful and full of wonder as the destination.
 Therefore, it is crucially important to choose the right tour for you.
 In this article, we break down 10 things to look out for and help guide your decision of which Milford Sound tour you will take.

 1 - "We do 20 stops on the way the way to Milford Sound."

-However there are some Milford Sound tour's stating "we do up to 20 photo stops during our tour".
+However, there are some Milford Sound tours stating "we do up to 20 photo stops during our tour".

 Recommendation: There are about seven great photo stops that aren't to be missed, and then about five others that we at Luxe Tours think are great too.
 Beyond that, it's too many and you will come to regret the start/stop nature of your tour.